plan-net/core4/docs/source/config.rst

     config.sys.mongo_url == "mongodb://localhost:27017"  # True

-Plugin configuration features a ``DEFAULT`` dictionary, too.
-The default keys and values defined in the plugin configuration apply to the plugin configuration only.
-Consequently, if a plugin key in a section is not defined, then the plugin default value applies if it is defined.
-If the plugin configuration does not define a default value and a standard value is defined, then this global default value is forwarded.
+project configuration features a ``DEFAULT`` dictionary, too.
+The default keys and values defined in the project configuration apply to the project configuration only.
+Consequently, if a project key in a section is not defined, then the project default value applies if it is defined.
+If the project configuration does not define a default value and a standard value is defined, then this global default value is forwarded.

-.. note:: The plugin configuration as well as :ref:`local_config` can provide a
+.. note:: The project configuration as well as :ref:`local_config` can provide a
           ``DEFAULT`` dictionary, too.